 1) How can I capture leads?

 This is probably the most important question to ask.
 Some apps are designed to be used for just one type of lead capture, such as manually filling in a form.
-Others enable you to capture leads in a variety of different ways, such as taking photos of business cards and scanning attendee badges.
+Others enable you to capture leads in a variety of different ways, such as scanning business cards and attendee badges.

 While you might think that your team only uses one method of lead capture, is that true across all your events?
 It may be that at the big trade shows your team scan badges, but at small events they collect business cards.